 Splines are used to facilitate installing in two directions from the center of a room or to change direction of the flooring.

-- 1. Snap a line down the center of the room. - 2.
-Following the line fasten a starter board to the floor using wood screws. - 3.
-With the grove of the flooring against the starter board being careful not to disturb the started row nail the first row. - 4.
-Use a blind nailer to install the remaining rows of wood flooring - 5.
-After installing in one direction, remove the starter board. - 6.
-Apply Tongue and Groove adhesive and Install a spline or a slip tongue in the groove of the board that was against the starter row. - 7.
-Secure the spline using a blind nailer.
+1. Snap a line down the center of the room.

+2. Following the line fasten a starter board to the floor using wood screws.

+3. With the groove of the flooring against the starter board being careful not to disturb the starter row nail the first row

+4. Use a blind nailer to install the remaining rows of wood flooring

+5. After installing in one direction, remove the starter board.

+6. Apply wood flooring adhesive and Install a spline or a slip tongue in the groove of the board that was against the starter row.

+7. Secure the spline using a blind nailer.
 To keep the spline in alignment for the next flooring board.